 Application of Ceramic coating:

-Professionals usually apply ceramic coating with their hands as it is quite a time consuming task.
+Professionals usually apply the ceramic coating with their hands as it is quite a time-consuming task.
 What it essentially does is that it fuses with your car paint resulting in an additional hydrophobic layer of ultimate protection you require.
 Ceramic car coating is more durable and efficient as compared with common wax or paint sealants.

 Prep before Ceramic Coating:

 Every vehicle, before getting ceramic coated, needs to go through some prep work in order to be ready for the coating process.
 The car is thoroughly washed with soap and then cleaned using a pressure washer to completely decontaminate the surface.